 Donations to UMCOR’s Ukraine response so far:

-- More than $24 million USD raised to date from individuals and churches,
+- Nearly $27 million USD raised to date from individuals and churches,

-- Nearly $18 million USD in aid/support approved or in process for the people of Ukraine, and
+- More than $18 million USD in ad/support approved or in process for the people of Ukraine, and

 - An estimated more than 392,000 Ukrainians helped.